Corruption in Cambodia

+Corruption in Cambodia is a pervasive problem.
 Examples of areas where Cambodians encounter corrupt practices in their everyday lives include obtaining medical services, dealing with alleged traffic violations, and pursuing fair court verdicts.
 Companies are urged to be aware when dealing with extensive red tape when obtaining licenses and permits, especially construction related permits, and that the demand for and supply of bribes are commonplace in this process.
 The 2010 Anti-Corruption Law provides no protection to whistleblowers, and whistleblowers can be jailed for up to 6 months if they report corruption that cannot be proven.

 Extent

 Human trafficking and sex trafficking in Cambodia are significant problems.
 The anti-human-trafficking unit in Phnom Penh is the epitome of that.
 Bribes to arrest innocent people have been accepted and sexual favors from prostitutes have been demanded and recorded by NGOs.

-Transparency International's 2017 Corruption Perception Index ranks the country 161st place out of 180 countries.
-Transparency International's 2021 Corruption Perception Index ranks the country in 157th place out of 180 countries.
+In Transparency International's 2024 Corruption Perceptions Index, which scored 180 countries on a scale from 0 ("highly corrupt") to 100 ("very clean"), Cambodia scored 21.
+When ranked by score, Cambodia ranked 158th among the 180 countries in the Index, where the country ranked first is perceived to have the most honest public sector.
+For comparison with regional scores, the best score among the countries of the Asia Pacific region was 84, the average score was 44 and the worst score was 16.
+For comparison with worldwide scores, the average score was 43, the best score was 90 (ranked 1), and the worst score was 8 (ranked 180).

 Anti-corruption efforts

-In January 2012, the National Assembly passed Cambodia's first law on public procurement in a bid to fight endemic corruption in the public sector.
 In 2010, the government established the National Arbitration Center, Cambodia's first alternative dispute resolution mechanism, to enable companies to resolve commercial disputes more quickly and inexpensively than through the court system.
-Official operation of the center was delayed until early 2012.
+While the official operation of the center was delayed until early 2012, in January 2012, the National Assembly passed Cambodia's first law on public procurement in a bid to fight endemic corruption in the public sector.

 The Cambodian government passed the Anti-Corruption Law in March 2010.
 Under the new law, any official found guilty of corruption can face up to 15 years in prison.
 Under Cambodia's Anti-Corruption Law, people who resort to facilitation payments to obtain government services will now face harsh penalties; this also applies to government officials on the receiving end.